 Panretinal photocoagulation (PRP) is the backbone of therapy for reduced retinal blood flow (ischemic) disease.
-The procedure involves creating thermal burns in the Outer (peripheral) retina leading to tissue coagulation, the overall consequence of which is improved retinal oxygenation.
-In simple terms Non essential retina is destroyed to preserve useful and functional retina.
+The procedure creates thermal burns in the outer (peripheral) retina, causing tissue coagulation.
+This improves retinal oxygenation by destroying non-essential retina to preserve the useful and functional retina.

 The causes of pan-retinal photocoagulation put a stop to the development of new vessels over the retina and elsewhere, and not to regain lost vision.
 There is no improvement in vision after the laser treatment.
 Vision may decrease due to edema or swelling of the retina, after the laser treatment.